 1 bottle of your favorite dry red wine

-1 – 15 oz can mandarin oranges in light syrup
+1 (15 ounce) can mandarin oranges in light syrup

-1 – 8 oz can pineapple in it’s own juice
+1 (8 oz) can pineapple chunks in its own juices

-3-4 cup up apples (or any other fruit you like)
+3-4 cups diced apples (or any other fruit you like)

-Stir all ingredients together and let sit in the fridge overnight or at least for a few hours.
-Serve cold and with some of the fruit in the glass.
+Instructions: Stir all ingredients together in a large pitcher and let sit in the fridge overnight or at least for a few hours.
+Serve cold with some of the fruit in the glass.